Update: IK Multimedia has released a physical pedal version of TONEX. Check out my full review of TONEX Pedal here.

 3 Ways to Use TONEX

-There are three ways you can use TONEX: standalone app, as a plugin, or as an amp model within AmpliTube 5 (check out the review to learn more).
+There are three ways you can use TONEX: a standalone app, as a plugin, or as an amp or stomp model within AmpliTube 5 (check out the review to learn more).

 A fourth way that will be available soon is with an iOS app currently in development.
 This review will focus on the three ways you can use TONEX on PC/Mac.